coreboot/coreboot/Documentation/tutorial/part1.md

     $ cd coreboot

 ### Step 3 - Build the coreboot toolchain
-Please note that this can take a significant amount of time
+Please note that this can take a significant amount of time.

     $ make crossgcc-i386 CPUS=$(nproc)